 About the Center for Career and Professional Development

 The Center for Career and Professional Development and the Public Interest Law Center are located on the second floor of Aloysia Hall in suite 207, right above the Registrar's Office.
-The Public Interest Law Center is located one floor above us.
-The Center maintains two computers dedicated for student use and provides access to a laser printer, telephone, fax machine, copier and scanner for job search needs.
+The Center maintains a computer dedicated for student use and provides access to a laser printer, telephone, fax machine, copier and scanner for job search needs.
 We are open Monday through Friday from 9:00am – 5:00pm.
 The Assistant Dean and counselors are available outside those hours by appointment.
 We also host regular evening and lunchtime counseling drop-by tables outside the cafeteria twice a month during the academic year.